 Dr. B turned to the nearest tank and tapped the glass.
 A grizzled, one-eared mouse perked up.
 He said innocently, “I like this mouse.
 He’s been in my project longer than all the others.”
-He pointed to the name tag outside the tank.
+He pointed to the name tag.
 “All the others have numbers, but he has a name: Igor Ivanovich, Igor, son of Ivan.
-Ivan means John in Russian.”
+Ivan means John in Russian.
+Like the apostle Jesus loved.”
 He tapped on the glass once more and then walked off.

 “Mr. Patel?
 Are you alright?”
 Cara asked, interrupting his reverie.
-Her hand on his shoulder brought him back to the present.
-The present was where Ash was still dying from a fatal disease.
-It was where his dreams had just been crushed.
+Her hand on his shoulder brought him back to the present: where Ash was still dying from a fatal disease, where his dreams had just been crushed.
 But Ash was a scientist, a man of logic, and a fighter.
-He gathered himself together and used all the coping skills he had learned from two years of A.A. and said, “Yes, It’s just been a hard day.
+He gathered himself together and used all the coping skills he had learned from two years of A.A. and said, “Yes, it’s just been a hard day.
 I know that just being here will give me strength.”

 Cara gave him a warm hug and he went off in search of coffee.
-She wondered if the recovering alcoholic researcher might be going through a midlife crisis.
-He was dressed in trendy jeans, had a chain wallet, thick bracelets, and drove a crotch-rocket sportbike even though he looked like he was in his late forties.
-The tattoo on his arm might have been more proof, but then she remembered her own tattoo and its circumstances and it brought a red-hot blush to her cheeks.
+She wondered if the recovering alcoholic researcher might be going through a mid-life crisis.
+He was dressed in trendy jeans, had a chain wallet, thick bracelets, and drove a crotch-rocket sports bike even though he looked like he was in his late forties.

 She’d been coming to the meeting on Camp Street for over a decade and facilitating it for the last five years.
-The motorcycle accident that had killed her first husband left her with a broken neck and an addiction to painkillers that led to an addiction to heroin.
-Her young son, Miguel, would often care for her while she was incapacitated from heroin.
-During one of these episodes he badly burned his arms cooking and in her guilt she had sobered up and been sober ever since.
-The situation with her tattoo had to do with the next phase of her life, a selfless phase, and this was the price she had to pay.
-She didn’t judge anyone by their tattoos
+The motorcycle accident that had killed her first husband left her with a broken neck and an addiction to pain killers that led to an addiction to heroin.
+Her young son would often care for her while she was incapacitated.
+One day he badly burned his arms cooking, and in her guilt, she had sobered up and been sober ever since.

 A person with a sticker that read ‘My name is Hector’ asked, “I thought you were on your honeymoon?”

-“Should have went farther,” My-name-is-Hector advised with a small laugh.
+“Should have went farther,” Hector advised with a small laugh.

 “Hey, I read an article yesterday about that rabid dog in the Times.
 That wasn’t his, was it?”

 The dog that Monique was talking about had savaged two people during the winter.
-Cara had mixed emotions about these two fatal attacks.
 The first victim was a convicted rapist who had left a group home and was living in an abandoned building overlooking St. Mary’s Catholic girl’s school on Napoleon Avenue.
 The second victim was a man on parole for armed robbery and his body was found with a loaded pistol in his boot.
 The attacks were so savage that they were attributed to a rabid dog.
-These two Uptown killings had occurred three weeks apart, but then there was nothing for six weeks until the cops found a rabid dog covered in blood.
-Bobby suspected that there was something ‘not right’ about the particular case.
-In a city of almost half a million people a crazy dog happens to kill two despicable bad guys, both parole violators whom the authorities couldn’t locate?
-Combine that with the fact that there was not one paw print at the crime scene, and Bobby had a recipe for foul play.
+Bobby Rothering suspected that there was something ‘not right’ about the particular case.
+In a city of almost half a million people, a crazy dog happens to kill two despicable bad guys, both parole violators whom the authorities couldn’t locate?
+Combine that with the fact that there was not one paw print at the crime scenes, and Bobby had a recipe for foul play.

-He had spent all his own money and all winter working on the story.
-Then, the second day of his honeymoon, he read the headline N.O.P.D.
+He had spent his own money and all winter working on the story.
+Then, on the second day of his honeymoon, he read the headline N.O.P.D.
 Kills Rabid Dog Suspected of Slayings.
-Bobby said he was glad they had killed the dog, but now that the story seemed to have come to its natural conclusion, his time and money had been wasted.

 “You know, I don’t think he was.
 I think he was so happy that he wasn’t following a serial killer it canceled out his disappointment in losing the story.
 That is probably why I love him,” Cara said warmly.

 There is strength in numbers at an A.A. meeting.
-Anna gathered her strength while she listened to Monique the Xanax addict and My-name-is-Hector.
-For six months she had listened, but never shared.
-She felt as if tonight she was at a monumental turning point.
-She snuffed out a Benson Hedges Deluxe Ultra Light One-Twenty with a red heart-shaped heel and began, “Hello, my name is Anna B. and I have a drinking problem.
+Anna gathered her strength while she snuffed out a Benson Hedges Deluxe Ultra Light One-Twenty with a red heart-shaped heel and began, “Hello, my name is Anna B and I have a drinking problem.
 I have been sober for almost 2 months.”
 A couple of people clapped, but she continued, “But I almost had a drink Monday night.”
 She closed her eyes and sucked her teeth as a little shudder rippled through her.

 “That metallic taste is still on my lips, a hint of burnt cinnamon still on my tongue.
-If my husband hadn’t found me in time I would have drank ‘til I passed out right there.
+If my husband hadn’t found me in time I would have drunk ‘til I passed out right there.
 It has been three days and I can still smell it in my hair, on my skin, everywhere.
 But every time I start to say I need a drink, I hear my husband’s voice.
 He drank with me years ago, but now he’s sober and I suffer.
-He says that drinking activates the reptilian part of the brain–the primal part.
-But animals have not the power of human beings.
+He says that drinking activates the reptilian part of the brain–the primal part–the animal part.
+But ‘animals have not the power of human beings’.
 We are one or the other.
-I have to be a human being powered by logic, reason and love.
+I have to be a human being powered by logic, reason, and love.
 I have to hate drinking.
 I have to despise behaving like an animal.
-I have to give myself over because like the Big Book says, “Half steps avail us nothing.”
+I have to give myself over because like the Big Book says, ‘Half steps avail us nothing’.”

 “Thanks for sharing.”

-“In Prague the streets are slick cobblestone.
-Treacherous in heels.
+“In Prague, the streets are slick, treacherous, cobblestone.
 I grew up on the streets, always in heels.
 I will walk with you.”

-Cara knew this was going to be the best opportunity she was likely ever to have to confront Anna.
-In six months, she had yet to find herself alone with Anna.
-She thought; half steps avail us nothing.
+Cara knew this was going to be the best opportunity she was likely ever to have to confront Anna, empowered by her quote: half steps avail us nothing.
 She went into the pitch exactly like she’d prepared, starting with her own struggle against opiates.
 She could tell that she was getting through and Anna was beginning to feel a kinship with her.
 They were both wives, mothers, and Anna was struggling with a demon that Cara had already conquered.
 It was now or never.
 Cloaking herself in courage, Cara said, “I know you are not an alcoholic.
 It’s alright.
 Step five says that we admit to God, ourselves, and another human being the exact nature of our wrongs.
 Let me be that human being.”